 The frustrating part for scientists, indigenous communities and other residents living up there is they’re affected by the mercury that mostly comes from human activity south of the Arctic, Schartup says.

-She’s spent nearly two years learning about impacted populations, thanks to a fellowship from the American Association for the Advancement of Science (AAAS) and as a Technology Fellow for the National Science Foundation’s Arctic Sciences Section — she remains affiliated with Harvard while she’s completing the AAAS fellowship in Alexandria, Virginia.
+She’s spent nearly two years learning about impacted populations, thanks to a policy fellowship from the American Association for the Advancement of Science (AAAS) and as a Technology Fellow for the National Science Foundation’s Arctic Sciences Section — she remains affiliated with Harvard while she’s completing the AAAS Science & Technology Policy Fellowship in Alexandria, Virginia.

 As part of the fellowship, which ends in August, Schartup has spent most of her time co-authoring the update to the 29-year-old Principles for Conducting Research in the Arctic, to ensure the document matches up with U.S. Arctic policy, and covers research across all disciplines.